ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Consuming the API package within Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once a the api package has been published to pypi, a reference can be
+Once the api package has been published to pypi, a reference can be included within
-included within the client library dependencies.
+the client library build dependencies.

 Example poetry configuration: